Stiivenson/React-MovieChatApp/README.md

 3. **App description:**

-- application consists of two main components - for films table and comments window;
+- application consists of two main components - films table and comments window;
 - FilmsTable:
     - table use pagination, to 'walk' through films array and show certain number of films at once;
     - table has filters: